Seascape ecology: Overview

 Seascape ecology, the application of landscape ecology concepts to the marine environment has been slowly emerging since the 1970s, yielding new ecological insights and showing growing potential to support the development of ecologically meaningful science-based management practices.
 For marine systems, the application of landscape ecology came about through a recognition that many of the concepts developed in the theory of island biogeography and the study of patch dynamics (precursors to modern landscape ecology) could be applicable to a range of marine environments from plankton patches to patch reefs, inter-tidal mussel beds and seagrass meadows.

 Progress in the ecological understanding of spatial patterning was not confined to shallow seafloor environments.
 For the open ocean, advances in ocean observing systems since the 1970s have allowed scientists to map, classify, quantify and track dynamic spatial structure in the form of eddies, surface roughness, currents, runoff plumes, ice, temperature fronts and plankton patches using oceanographic technologies – a theme increasingly referred to as pelagic seascape ecology.
 Subsurface structures too, such as internal waves, thermoclines, haloclines, boundary layers and stratification resulting in distinct layering of organisms, is increasingly being mapped and modelled in multiple dimensions.

 Like landscape ecologists, seascape ecologists are interested in the spatially explicit geometry of patterns and the relationships between pattern, ecological processes and environmental change.
 A central tenet in landscape ecology is that patch context matters, where local conditions are influenced by attributes of the surroundings.
 For instance, the physical arrangement of objects in space, and their location relative to other things, influences how they function.

 A landscape ecologist will ask different questions focused at different scales than other scientists, such as: What are the ecological consequences of different shaped patches, patch size, quality, edge geometry, spatial arrangement and diversity of patches across the landscape?
 At what scale(s) is structure most influential?
 How do landscape patterns influence the way that animals find food, evade predators and interact with competitors?
 How does human activity alter the structure and function of landscapes?

 Several guiding principles that exist at the core of landscape ecology have made major contributions to terrestrial landscape planning and conservation, but in marine systems our understanding is still in its infancy.
 The first book on seascape ecology was published in December 2018.

 Seascapes are defined broadly as spatially heterogeneous and dynamic spaces that can be delineated at a wide range of scales in time and space.
-With regard to seascapes defined by sampling units, a 1 m^{2} quadrant can be a valid seascape sample unit (SSU), just as can a 1 km^{2} analytical window in a geographical information system.
+With regard to seascapes defined by sampling units, a 1 m^{2} quadrat can be a valid seascape sample unit (SSU), just as can a 1 km^{2} analytical window in a geographical information system.
 The wide diversity of possible focal scales in marine ecology means that the term seascape cannot be used as an indication of scale, or a level of organization.